 Neighborhood policing is a new direction of the NYPD to ensure police have real relationships and accountability in the neighborhoods where they work each day.
 Each neighborhood in the program is assigned a new type of police officer known as Neighborhood Coordination Officers (NCOs).

 These officers are hosting Build the Block safety meetings to jumpstart the dialogue between cops and community members to create real working relationships.

 That’s where you come in–by attending these meetings and joining the conversation, you can help contribute to a safer, stronger New York.

-Neighborhood Safety Meetings are essentially strategy sessions between local cops and the people they serve.
-They will vary broadly in size, but will always have two simple goals: identify the public safety challenges of your specific neighborhood – big or small, and discuss potential solutions.
+Neighborhood safety meetings are essentially strategy sessions between local cops and the people they serve.
+They can vary broadly in size, but will always have two simple goals: to identify the public safety challenges of your specific neighborhood – big or small – and give everyone an opportunity discuss potential solutions together.

-These meetings are merely one important step to improve trust, collaboration and safety through Neighborhood Policing.
-It is an effort that can only succeed with the buy-in of all New Yorkers committed to using these opportunities to champion public safety, accountability, and collaborative problem solving with the individual cops serving their community.
+These meetings are one important step to improve trust, collaboration, and safety through neighborhood policing.
+It is an effort that can only succeed with the commitment of all New Yorkers to use these opportunities to encourage accountability, and collaborative problem solving with the individual officers serving in their community.

-Under Neighborhood Policing, Neighborhood Coordination Officers (NCOs) work every day in specific neighborhoods rather than being deployed in different spots around the city.
-This lets New Yorkers get to know their cops, and helps officers get to know the people, the challenges, and what it takes to make everyone in their neighborhood feel safe over time.
+Under neighborhood policing, Neighborhood Coordination Officers (NCOs) work every day in specific neighborhoods rather than being deployed to different spots around the city.
+This lets New Yorkers get to know their cops, and helps officers get to know the people, the challenges, and what it takes to make everyone in their neighborhood be and feel safe over time.

-Neighborhood Policing ensures that NCOs and all officers spend significant time ‘off the radio,’ not simply racing from emergency to emergency.
+Neighborhood policing ensures that NCOs spend significant time ‘off the radio,’ not simply racing from emergency to emergency.
 This gives officers more time to learn about and address problems in the neighborhood – and to work with community members toward collaborative and creative solutions.

 -Commissioner James O’Neill to NYPD Academy Graduates, March 2017